 A/N: I'd originally intended to wait at least a week before posting this, but I couldn't hold out any longer.
 I had way too much fun writing this, and I hope you have as much fun reading it!
 The rating's been bumped to M, for obvious reasons, I think.
 And please, please review!
 I don't usually ask that, but for whatever reason, I really feel like I could use some of those right now.
 Enjoy! -Z

 He doesn't say a word as he walks in and downs her last drink; grabs her meager belongings (cell phone, keys, clutch); and pays her tab.
-He doesn't tell her get in the car; doesn't open her door for her; barely even looks at her to acknowledge that she is, in fact, following him.
+He doesn't tell her to get in the car; doesn't open her door for her; barely even looks in her direction to acknowledge that she is, in fact, following him.

 She has trouble keeping up with him from the parking lot to the building entrance; the stairs pose a challenge of a slightly different nature; and she's out of breath and off-balance by the time they reach the front door.
 She suspects that has more to do with the obvious anger Jess is radiating than from anything related to her blood alcohol level.
 He's jabbing the appropriate key into the lock when Rory sways a little too far, and his eyes meet hers briefly as he reaches a hand out to steady her.
 She takes that as a small act of good faith, threadbare as it may be.

-He crosses the threshold quickly, not bothering to assure that she's following.
+He crosses the threshold quickly, not bothering to ensure that she's following.
 Not like she has anywhere else to go at this point.

 Her eyes are stinging at his silent treatment and she doesn't quite know whether she's angry, hurt, or just miserable with regret and guilt and sorrow.